 Variation is present in any set of data.
-For example, 16-ounce cans of beverage may contain more or less than 16 ounces of liquid.
-In one study, eight 16-ounce cans were measured and produced the following amount (in ounces) of beverage:
+For example, 330 ml cans of beverage may contain more or less than 330 ml of liquid.
+In one study, eight 330 ml cans were measured and produced the following amount (in ml) of beverage:

-Measurements of the amount of beverage in a 16-ounce can vary because different people make the measurements or because the exact amount, 16 ounces of liquid, was not put into the cans.
-Manufacturers regularly run tests to determine if the amount of beverage in a 16-ounce can falls within the desired range.
+Measurements of the amount of beverage in a 330 ml can may vary because different people make the measurements or because the exact amount, 330 ml of liquid, was not put into the cans.
+Manufacturers regularly run tests to determine if the amount of beverage in a 330 ml can falls within the desired range.